Every MySQL server can replicate changes from exactly one master server.

 Log in to MySQL on a, and set up replication with CHANGE MASTER.

-will be the values you collected in step 9 based on SHOW MASTER STATUS;
+The MASTER_LOG_FILE and MASTER_LOG_POS will be the values you collected in step 9 based on SHOW MASTER STATUS; from server b.

 a ~ $ mysql -u root mysql> CHANGE MASTER TO MASTER_HOST='b.example.com', MASTER_USER='replicator', MASTER_PASSWORD='DragBuckNextWeak', MASTER_LOG_FILE='mysql-bin.000001', MASTER_LOG_POS=511309; Query OK, 0 rows affected (0.09 sec) mysql>